deejay-hub/timeline-lwc/README.md

 ## FAQs

+#### How to I specify the fields for the tooltip?
+For the most part the component uses the UI API powered by the Lightning Data Service (LDS).
+This means that the tooltip will use the compact layout of the object automatically in a 2 column format.
+So just update the compact layout for the object and it works like magic.
+The bad news is that not all objects have support yet.
+For a list of supported objects see https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_get_started_supported_objects.htm.
+If you want to plot an object that isn't included in the list (e.g. Case Comments, Tasks etc) then the timeline can show 2 fields in the tooltip specified by the Detail_Field__c field value and the Fallback_Field__c field value.
+So fill these fields in only for those objects not supported by the UI API.

 #### Does it support multiple languages other than English?
 Yes for left-to-right languages.
 The users locale setting in Salesforce determines the date formats used.
 For a list of supported locales see - https://help.salesforce.com/articleView?id=admin_supported_date_time_format.htm&type=5